-- i District Plan - (a) Inclusion of a Structure Plan incorporating Activity Area 4 - (b) Rules and Assessment Matters controlling activities within Activity Area 4 - (c) Listing of Hicks Cottage within the Inventory of Protected Features
+- (a) Inclusion of a Structure Plan incorporating Activity Area 4 - (b) Rules and assessment matters controlling activities within Activity Area 4 - (c) Listing of Hicks Cottage within the Inventory of Protected Features

 Hicks Cottage was established in the 1860's and has not been recognised as a significant item relating to early settlement of the area.
-Given its significance as a reminder of past activities, it is important that it-the cottage is protected and that development near the cottage complements the cottage.-
+Given its significance as a reminder of past activities, it is important that the cottage is protected and that development near the cottage complements the cottage.